 See which TV deals our expert recommends at different sizes.

-*'Average price' or 'lowest price' are based on Which? market knowledge and information supplied by our partners.
-Average price and lowest price are checked for the six calendar months prior to publication.
+*References to ‘Average price' and 'Cheapest price' are based on Which? market knowledge and information supplied by our partners.
+Prices are checked for the six calendar months prior to publication.
 Not all retailers are included in our checks.

 See all the TVs we've tested by going to our TV reviews